Essential skills every UX designer should master

 UX Design Fernstudium

 In today's digital world, the demand for user experience (UX) designers is skyrocketing.
 Whether you are browsing a website, using a mobile app, or interacting with a product, there is a UX designer behind the scenes shaping how those experiences feel.
 But what does it take to be a successful UX designer, especially if you are just starting your journey?
-If you are considering studying UX design or pursuing a career in this field, here are eight essential skills every UX designer should master.
+If you are considering studying UX Design or pursuing a career in this field, here are eight essential skills every UX designer should master.

 1. User research